Fennel and Apple Pandowdy

-- Combine apples, fennel, lemon juice, honey, cider, Sambuca, nutmeg, allspice and salt in bowl, toss gently to combine.
+- Combine apples, Andy Boy Fennel, lemon juice, honey, cider, Sambuca, nutmeg, allspice and salt in bowl, toss gently to combine.
 Cover and set aside.

 - For the topping, combine sugar, nuts, flour and salt in a food processor.
 Pulse until nuts are finely ground.
 Add shortening and butter and pulse until mixture resembles coarse meal.
 Add water, 1 T at a time, pausing briefly after each addition.
 Continue adding water until mixture holds together when pinched between your fingers.
 Do not over mix or the dough will be tough.

 - Pat into a disc, wrap in plastic wrap, and refrigerate at least 30 minutes.

 - Spoon the apple mixture into a 9x 13-inch glass baking dish.
 Roll out the dough on a lightly floured surface to a 9 x 13-inch rectangle; gently lay the dough over the fruit in the edges.
 Bake for 30 minutes.

 - Remove from the oven and, using a spoon or spatula, break crust into 3- or 4-inch irregular squares.
 Press pieces into apples, “dowdying” the appearance of the dish.
 Return to over and bake for 20 minutes, until well browned.